openmrs/openmrs-esm-core/DEV_GUIDE.md

 You can find the reference application (“refapp”) that is used for testing the latest bits and pieces at https://openmrs-spa.org/openmrs/spa.

+## Table of Contents

+1. How do I create a new microfrontend?
+2. How do I work on multiple microfrontends at the same time?
+3. How do I create a distribution?

 ## How do I create a new microfrontend?

 What is the general workflow?